Technology has come a long way since I was a child in the 70’s.

 Suddenly the Polaroid camera made a LOT of sense.

-God only knows what Ma was doing for that 30 minutes.
+God only knows what my mother was doing for that 30 minutes.
 The mind boggles.

 It’s still boggling…